kongchao315/kongchao315.github.io/README.md

 Position: Associate Chair of the Department of Data Science and Engineering

-Research interests: artificial intelligence, data mining, social networks , machine learning and knowledge graph, with an emphasis on designing new algorithms for mining social and knowledge networks.
+Research interests: artificial intelligence, data mining, social networks, machine learning and knowledge graph, with an emphasis on designing new algorithms for mining social and knowledge networks.

 Address: Room 720, C Building, 8 Central Beijing Road, Wuhu, Anhui, 241000, China